-To meet the requirements of the new Act, the LACRPC will need to cooperate with the State and local governments to evaluate the need to develop transportation plans and programs for the Lima Urbanized Area.
-Such plans and programs will need to provide for the development of transportation facilities (including pedestrian walkways and bicycle/transit facilities) that will function as an intermodal transportation system for the urbanized area, the State, and the nation.
-The process of developing such plans and programs must provide for consideration of all modes of transportation, including transit and freight, and be integrated into the 3C planning process to the degree appropriate, based on the complexity of the transportation problems.
+To meet the requirements of the new Act, the LACRPC will need to cooperate with the state and local governments to evaluate the need to develop transportation plans and programs for the Lima Urbanized Area.
+Such plans and programs will need to develop transportation facilities (including pedestrian walkways and bicycle/transit facilities) that will function as an intermodal transportation system for the urbanized area, the State, and the nation.
+Developing such plans and programs must provide for consideration of all modes of transportation, including transit and freight, and be integrated into the 3C planning process to the degree appropriate, based on the complexity of the transportation problems.

 The FAST Act also contains important provisions for MPOs and their local elected officials.
-The Bill recognizes the vital role of federal transportation investments for communities, and the importance of ensuring that local voices are part of the transportation decision-making process.
-The FAST Act makes significant funding available for locally owned bridges by preserving the off-system bridge set-aside and by making bridges that are not on the National Highway System eligible for funding under the National Highway Performance Program.
-The FAST Act also provides funding for local projects through a Surface Transportation Block Grant Program and funding for the Transportation Alternatives Program.
+The Bill recognizes the vital role of federal transportation investments for communities and the importance of ensuring that local voices are part of the transportation decision-making process.
+The FAST Act makes significant funding available for locally owned bridges by preserving the off-system bridge set-aside and making bridges that are not on the National Highway System eligible for funding under the National Highway Performance Program.
+The FAST Act also provides funding for local projects through a Surface Transportation Block Grant Program and the Transportation Alternatives Program.